-|ED PSY 6030||Instruction, Learning and Assessment||3|
+|ED PSY 6030||Instruction, Learning, and Assessment||3|

 |Required Research Courses|

-|These two research courses should be taken in sequence (not together) at the end of your program since the first course prepares you with the knowledge and skills to successfully complete an Action Research project in the capstone exit course.
-You will design and execute a piece of original practitioner research and present your findings in a public forum.|
+|These two research courses should be taken in sequence (not concurrently) at the end of the program.
+Candidates will design and execute a piece of original practitioner research and present their findings in a public forum.|

 |TCH ED 6909||Teacher Action Research I (Take semester prior to Teacher Action Research Capstone, TCH ED 6910.)||3|